epogrebnyak/justpath/README.md

 > including related implementations.
 That’s worth it, in my book.
 > Edit: I like the includes part, too.

+> I think this is a cool package.
+> Some of my first scripts in several languages have just been messing with file system abstractions.
+> Files and file paths are much more complex than most people think.

 ## Discussions

 [![Reddit][reddit_shield]](https://www.reddit.com/r/Python/comments/1aehs4i/clean_path_of_nonexistent_directories_with/)